China steel prices hit record low as crisis deepens with possible mill closure

 While cuts in output would remove some of the surplus capacity that has weighed on prices, traders said the latest shutdown dented overall sentiment on the outlook for the Chinese economy.

 On Tuesday, Chinese steel prices plumbed a record low of 1,748 yuan a tonne, down nearly 37 percent since the beginning of this year.
-That has also hit demand for steelmaking ingredient iron ore, already down over 30 percent in 2015.
+That has also hit demand for steelmaking ingredient iron ore .IO62-CNI=SI, already down over 30 percent in 2015.

 “I think there will be more closures in China and no capacity additions.
 Steelmakers and local governments don’t have the incentive to build new capacity,” said Wang Li, an analyst at CRU Group in Beijing.